-What Is a Purchase Request?
+What is a Purchase Request (PR)?

 -